kubesphere-retired/docs.kubesphere.io/content/v2.1/en/installation/install-ks-on-linux-airgapped.md

 ---
-title: "Install KubeSphere in Air Gapped Linux Machines"
+title: "Install KubeSphere on Air Gapped Linux Machines"
 keywords: 'kubernetes, kubesphere, air gapped, installation'
-description: 'How to install KubeSphere in air gapped Linux machines'
+description: 'How to install KubeSphere on air gapped Linux machines'
 ---

 The air gapped installation steps are almost the same as the online installation.
 The air gapped installer will create a Docker local registry as the local image registry.
-We will demonstrate how to install KubeSphere 2.1.1 and Kubernetes in air gapped environment.
+We will demonstrate how to install KubeSphere 2.1.1 and Kubernetes on air gapped environment.

 Note: The dependencies in different operating systems may caused upexpected installation problems.
-If you encounter any installation problems in air gapped environment, please describe your OS information and error logs.
+If you encounter any installation problems on air gapped environment, please describe your OS information and error logs.

 > Important
 > - Please make sure there are 100G at least in your disk of the target machine